verbeemen/photo-mosaic/README.md

 ### 1. Create the Dataset

 Run `create_dataset.py` to download and preprocess images for your tile library.
 By default, it fetches 64x64 pixel images.
+I've downloaded a dataset of 3000 images.
+You can increase this number for better results.
+But I had the feeling that I had most of the unique faces after 3000 images.
+(I kept receiving duplication messages after that.)

 ```bash
 uv run create_dataset.py